TuringLang/Turing.jl/docs/src/using-turing/performancetips.md

     y ~ MvNormal(a, 1.0)
 end
 ```

-can be transformed into the th following type-stable representation:
+can be transformed into the following type-stable representation:

 ```julia
 @model tmodel(x, y, ::Type{T}=Vector{Float64}) where {T} = begin